9 Reasons Why you Need a Nifty Fifty Lens (+ Budget 50mm Recommendations)

 Small and light, it’s refreshingly sharp even when wide open, though corners become slightly soft and the autofocus is far from quiet.

-There’s a even discontinued version with a plastic mount that’s even cheaper, if you can find it.
+There’s even discontinued version with a plastic mount that’s even cheaper if you can find it.
 You can see some sample images taken with this lens above.

 [Related: See more of the best Canon lenses]